rocketbot-cl/rocketbot/Releases/2023.03.20_a1/README.md

 - Clicking on the alerts/warnings of footer will open a window indicating the affected commands.
 - Styles
 - You can automatically add a variable to exposed via a button on the variables table.
+- Create project to create a folder structure

 ### Fix